thecodeteam/training/devops-geekweek/Day2-Part2-12factorApp.md

 # \#5: Build Release Run

-* Build, Release and Run are seperate stages for the application life cycle.
+* Build, Release and Run are separate stages for the application life cycle.

 > The process of turning the code into a bundle of scripts, assets and binaries that run the code is the build.
-The release sends that code to a server in a fresh package together with the nicely-separate config files for that environment (See III. above).
-Then the code is run so the application is available on those servers.

-The process of turning the code into a bundle of scripts, assets and binaries that run the code is the build.
 The release sends that code to a server in a fresh package together with the nicely-separate config files for that environment (See III. above).
 Then the code is run so the application is available on those servers.

 ---